Diploma Thesis: Effects of Sensory-motor Transformations on Computer Input Devices

 The programming of the experimental software will also be part of this work.
 To accommodate the mixed operating system scenery of the Psychology chair, Matlab will be used as programming language.
 Thanks to the Psychtoolbox package, fast graphical output and sub-millisecond time accuracy are being being within Matlab.

 You can download my proposal here (PDF).

 The presentation slides can be downloaded here (PowerPoint).

 The final version of my diploma thesis can be downloaded here (PDF).

 - Christine Sutter, Jochen Müsseler, Laszlo Bardos, Rafael Ballagas and Jan Borchers.
 Transformed movements and perceiving one’s own action.
 In TeaP 2008, 50.
 Tagung experimentell arbeitender Psychologen,Mar 2008.

 - Laszlo Bardos.
 Untersuchung von Effekten Sensumotorischer Transformationen bei grafischen Eingabegeräten.
-Masters's Thesis, RWTH Aachen University,2007.
+Master's Thesis, RWTH Aachen University,2007.

 - Steffen P. Walz, Rafael Ballagas, Jan Borchers, Joel Mendoza, Sven Kratz, Christoph Wartmann, Claudia Fuhr, Martin J. Tann, Dong Youn Shin, Bilal Hameed, Laszlo Bardos and Ludger Hovestadt.
 Cell Spell-Casting: Designing a Locative and Gesture Recognition Multiplayer Smartphone Game for Tourists.
 In Proc.
 PERGAMES, Third International Workshop on Pervasive Gaming Applications at PERVASIVE 2006, LNCS, Dublin, Ireland, May 2006.